Lady Gaga’s Team Denies Claims She Stole ‘Shallow’ From Unknown Songwriter

-Lady Gaga is facing a multimillion-dollar lawsuit that she stole her Oscar-winning song “Shallow” from an unknown songwriter.
+Lady Gaga is facing a multimillion-dollar lawsuit following accusations she stole her Oscar-winning song “Shallow” from an unknown songwriter.
 Page Six reported the suit claims the melody of the tune from the Oscar-nominated film A Star Is Born was stolen from a tune that songwriter Steve Ronsen released in 2012 on SoundCloud.

-The news outlet stated that a three-note progression in “Shallow” is based on Ronsen’s song “Almost.”
-The songwriter and his attorney Mark D. Shirian are asking for millions of dollars from Lady Gaga in a settlement.
+The news outlet stated that Ronsen claims a three-note progression in “Shallow” is based on his song “Almost.”
+The songwriter and his attorney, Mark D. Shirian, are asking for millions of dollars from Lady Gaga in a settlement.

-Lady Gaga has reportedly hired New York City attorney Orin Snyder to represent her in this suit.
+Lady Gaga has reportedly hired New York City attorney Orin Snyder to represent her in the suit.
 Page Six reported that in a statement, Snyder explained, “Mr. Ronsen and his lawyer are trying to make easy money off the back of a successful artist.
 It is shameful and wrong.
 I applaud Lady Gaga for having the courage and integrity to stand up on behalf of successful artists who find themselves on the receiving end of such [claims].
 Should Mr. Shirian proceed with this case, Lady Gaga will fight it vigorously and will prevail.”

 Gaga won an Oscar for Best Original Song for the tune in February 2019.
 She shared the honor alongside fellow songwriters Mark Ronson, Anthony Rossomando and Andrew Wyatt.
-The singer and songwriter also won a Grammy Award for the tune alongside her film co-star Bradley Cooper in the category of Best Pop Duo/Group Performance.
+The singer/songwriter also won a Grammy Award for the tune alongside her film co-star Bradley Cooper in the category of Best Pop Duo/Group Performance.

 View this post on Instagram